bond005/pisets/README.md

 You can generate subtitles in the [SubRip format](https://en.wikipedia.org/wiki/SubRip) for any audio or video which is supported with [FFmpeg software](https://en.wikipedia.org/wiki/FFmpeg).

-The "pisets" is Russian word (in Cyrillic, "писец") for denoting a person who writes down the text, including dictation (the corresponding English term is "scribe").
-Thus, if you need to make a text transcript of an audio recording of a meeting or seminar, then the artificial "Pisets" will help you.
+The "**pisets**" is Russian word (in Cyrillic, "писец") for denoting a person who writes down the text, including dictation (the corresponding English term is "scribe").
+Thus, if you need to make a text transcript of an audio recording of a meeting or seminar, then the artificial "**Pisets**" will help you.

 ## Installation